Ezeqielle/World-Of-Warcraft/Demon Hunter/README.md

-# Demon Hunter Knight Weak Aura
+# Demon Hunter Weak Aura

 1) you just need to click on file and copy the string, then go on World of Warcraft open your tchat write /wa
 2) then select New